 2-1-1 TIRN Operation KPR 1 Reporting Period As Requested Service/Component Data Quality Initiatives Performance Standard Contractor must complete all data quality initiatives as assigned by HHSC/TIRN.
-Measurement of Noncompliance Each calendar day for each instance of a late submission, submission being found unacceptable or incomplete by HHSC, or failure to provide requested information by the due date indicated by HHSC.
-Non-compliance Remedies Remedies may include: Calculation/ Reporting Process Data quality initiatives will include an audit on database records, as directed by HHSC/TIRN.
+Measurement of Each calendar day for each instance of a late submission, Noncompliance submission being found unacceptable or incomplete by HHSC, or failure to provide requested information by the due date indicated by HHSC.
+Non-compliance Remedies Remedies may include: - Costs disallowance; Increased monitoring; Corrective action plans; Placing special conditions on awards or precluding the recipient from obtaining future awards for a specified period; or Grant termination.
+Calculation/ Data quality initiatives will include an audit on database records, Reporting Process as directed by HHSC/TIRN.
 The System Agency determines the Grantee's compliance with this KPR by the completion of all data quality initiatives as requested by HHSC/TIRN submitted by the Grantee via Exhibit E, Deliverable, D-01.
 All correspondence shall be sent to the 211 TIRN SAR VAR email address at 211 TIRN SAR VAR@hhs.texas.gov.